It Takes Courage To Work in Law Enforcement… And It Takes Courage To Ask For Assistance

 Critical Incident Stress Management and Acute Traumatic Stress Management are comprehensive systematic and multi-component crisis intervention programs.
 CISD/CISM and ATSM is a set of crisis intervention tools that are strategically woven together to mitigate the impact of a traumatic event; facilitate normal recovery process in normal people, who are having normal reactions to traumatic events; restore individuals, groups and organizations to adaptive function; and to identify people within an organization or agency who would benefit from additional support services or a referral for further evaluation and possibly psychological treatment.
 This form of Crisis Intervention is NOT psychotherapy, nor is it a substitute for psychotherapy.
 P S U Crisis Management and Training Group utilizes a combination of the Mitchell Model, the Acute Traumatic Stress Management Model and the Crisis Intervention FBI Model.

-Compassion Fatigue is a term that has replaced the more familiar term “Burn-Out.”
-Compassion Fatigue refers to a physical, emotional/mental and spiritual fatigue or exhaustion that takes over a person and causes a decline in their ability to experience joy or to fell and care for others.
+Compassion Fatigue refers to a physical, emotional/mental and spiritual fatigue or exhaustion that takes over a person and causes a decline in their ability to experience joy or care for others.
+It’s the “Cost of Caring Too Much” and the Wear and Tear on the First Responder.
 You’re drained tapped out, have little energy to give to others.
 Compassion Fatigue and Trauma Reduction / Release Exercise Seminars are designed to help people acquire the skills and knowledge necessary to maximize their efficiency, effectiveness and potential while minimizing stress, burn-out and compassion fatigue.